 The bustling capital city of the state lies in a heart shaped valley 790 m above sea level.
-This is a melting pot of various tribes that constitute the populace of Manipur.
-Tourist attractions in Manipur are mostly located in around the city.
+It is a melting pot of various tribes that constitute the populace of Manipur.
+Tourist attractions in Manipur are mostly located in and around the city.

-This is a Vaishnavite temple built by the former King's of Manipur.
-The simple but beautiful structure consists of 2 domes and a large congregation hall.
+This is a Vaishnavite temple built by the former kings of Manipur.
+The simple but beautiful structure consists of two domes and a large congregation hall.
 The shrines of Krishna and Balaram on one side and Jagannnath flank the presiding deity.

-The biggest natural freshwater lake of the North Eastern region of India is the Loktak Lake that is situated at a distance of 48 kilometers from the city of Imphal.
-The lake is dotted with the vegetative growth of the Phoomdis that grow on the lake.
+The biggest natural freshwater lake of the northeastern region of India is the Loktak Lake.
+It is situated at a distance of 48 kilometers from the capital city Imphal.
+The lake is dotted with a vegetative growth of Phoomdis.
 The Sendra island is situated on the lake itself and has a tourist bungalow that provides a captivating view of the lake waters.

-It houses Sangai (the graceful brow antlered deer) at the base of pine-clad hillocks.
+It houses the Sangai (the graceful brow antlered deer) at the base of pine-clad hillocks.

 This is a small hill featuring relics of a historic palace and architecturally beautiful temples.

-The place has a Vishnu temple with peculiar Chinese influence.
-Beside that, the Loktak Lake, the largest fresh water lake of the northeastern India and Red hill where a fierce battle between the British and the Japanese took place during the World War II.
+The place features a Vishnu temple with peculiar Chinese influence besides the Loktak Lake and also the Red hill, where a fierce battle between the British and the Japanese took place during the World War II.

 This tall minar at the heart of Imphal city is to commemorate the indomitable spirit of the patriotic Meitei and tribal martyrs who sacrificed their lives while fighting the British in 1891.